 8.3.
 Use a 10 &#181;L microsyringe to load 2 &#181;L of standards and samples into wells.
 Avoid using the outermost lanes, which tend to run samples poorly.

 8.4.
-Assemble the upper chamber of the gel-running apparatus, and place the gel in a cooled running tank (10 &#176;C) containing 1x PACE buffer.
+Assemble the upper chamber of the gel-running apparatus, and place the gel in a cooled (~10 °C) running tank (10 &#176;C) containing 1x PACE buffer.
 Fill the upper chamber with 1x PACE buffer.

 8.5.
 Turn on the power, and run the gel at 200 V (constant V) for 30 mins, and then increase voltage to 1000 V for 1 h 40 mins.
 Protect gels from light (e.g., by wrapping tanks in black garbage bags).

+Note: Check on the gels ~5 mins after turning the voltage on, and then another 5 mins after increasing the voltage to 1000 V. If the power pack is unable to maintain the voltage then there is likely a buffer leak.
+Remove the gel from the tank.
+Reassemble the upper chamber, carefully checking placement of all gaskets.
+A large chip on the upper edge of the glass plate may prevent the plate forming a good seal with the gasket.
+This can usually be temporarily resolved by adding a drop of 5 % (w/v) molten agarose to the chipped part of the glass, before adding the upper chamber.

 9. Visualizing a PACE gel